weecology/DeepForest/docs/annotation.md

     basename = os.path.splitext(os.path.basename(path))[0]
     shp.to_file("{}/{}.shp".format(PATH_TO_DIR,basename))
 ```

-## Understanding Pascal VOC and the read_pascal_voc Function
+## Reading xml annotations in Pascal VOC

-### What is Pascal VOC?
+As an alternative to shapefiles, DeepForest can read annotations in PASCAL VOC format.
 The Pascal Visual Object Classes (VOC) dataset is a benchmark in visual object category recognition and detection, providing a standard dataset of images and annotation, and standard evaluation procedures.

-Pascal VOC annotations are typically stored in XML format, which includes information about the image and the bounding boxes of the objects present within it.
+[Pascal VOC annotations](https://roboflow.com/formats/pascal-voc-xml) are typically stored in XML format, which includes information about the image and the bounding boxes of the objects present within it.
 Each bounding box is defined by its coordinates (xmin, ymin, xmax, ymax) and is associated with a class label.
 The annotations also include other metadata about the image, such as its filename.
-You can know more about Pascal VOC from [Here](https://roboflow.com/formats/pascal-voc-xml)

-### The `read_pascal_voc` Function
 The `read_pascal_voc` function is designed to read these XML annotations and convert them into a format suitable for use with object detection models, such as RetinaNet.
 This function parses the XML file, extracts the relevant information, and constructs a pandas DataFrame containing the image path and the bounding box coordinates along with the class labels.

 Example: